hyperonecom/h1-cli/docs/disk.md

 ## h1 disk tag add

-Add a tag to disk
+Add a tag to Disk

 ### Syntax